 To solve the world’s biggest problems, we need to direct as much money and talent towards them as possible.
 We need a community of people who are bright, motivated, and trying to do as much good as they can.
 They also need the ability, time, and incentives to work on whatever seems most important.
 We think effective altruism could be such a community, and therefore investing in it could be very high impact.

 The community has a good track record so far.
 More than 3,000 people have pledged to donate at least 10% of their income to the most effective charities.
-GiveWell moved over $100 million to their top charities in the year 2015 alone, including $38 million to the Against Malaria Foundation (enough to buy 15 million malaria nets), and $50 million going directly to the poorest people in sub-Saharan Africa through GiveDirectly.
-Animal Charity Evaluators (ACE) moved nearly $3 million to their top recommended charities in 2016, including $1.5 million to Mercy for Animals which, based on ACE’s estimates, could save around 15 million animals from life in industrial agriculture.
+GiveWell moved over $100 million to their top charities in the year 2015 alone, including $38 million to the Against Malaria Foundation (enough to buy 19 million malaria nets at current prices), and $50 million going directly to the poorest people in sub-Saharan Africa through GiveDirectly.
+Animal Charity Evaluators (ACE) moved nearly $3 million to their top recommended charities in 2016, and over $800,000 to their standout charities.
 The Open Philanthropy Project grew out of a partnership with a large foundation, and is now directing billions of dollars to the most effective causes: funding research and advocacy to improve farm animal welfare, for example, and research on high priority neglected problems such as criminal justice reform and biosecurity.
 80,000 Hours have helped hundreds of people to change their career plans to have more impact: including directing more talent towards research into risks from artificial intelligence.

 This profile sets out why you might want to focus on building the effective altruism community - and why you might not.
 One key question is whether you think investing in the effective altruism community is better than working on the most important problems more directly.
 Community building is especially promising if you’re uncertain about which problems are the most pressing right now, or if you expect to change your mind about this.